Vet-ProVieh/i18n-element/README.md

 An Element-Extension to translate it's content.
 It is written with Vanilla-JS and HTML5-Standards.
 It recognizes the language of the browser and searching up your translation-keys in a dictonary.
 You can provide your JSON-Dictonary on your own.

+It's not as complex as other i18n-components, but it is simple and extendable.
+This project is at an early stage and needs further development.

 <!--
   The next comment block is used by webcomponents.org to enable inline demo.
   Visit https://www.webcomponents.org/publish for more details.